Moonlighting: The Anthology

-Moonlighting: The Anthology is a compilation album released by Roger Daltrey on 7 February 2005.
+Moonlighting: The Anthology is a compilation album released by the English rock singer Roger Daltrey on 7 February 2005.
 The collection includes tracks from various projects throughout his career, such as stage and film appearances, as well as a good sampling of songs from his discography.
 It was released on the Sanctuary label in the UK and also included "A Second Out," a previously unreleased song written by Daltrey and Steve McEwan of the band UnAmerican.

 The album was reissued as Gold, with a slightly different track listing, as part of the album series of the same name, on 10 October 2006.